 Antibacterial therapy is prescribed according to the stage of the disease and the pathogenic agent caused the illness, moreover, the ways of antibiotics intake depends on the severity of the disease.

 Fibrinolytic agents: Alteplase helps to revive the blood flow through the vessels that were previously occluded due to the compression with pus.

-Mucolytic agents: Dornase Alfa soften the passage of sputum with an increased viscosity that is produced by the large amounts of neutrophil-derived DNA released from dead neutrophils.
+Mucolytic agents: Dornase Alfa softens the passage of sputum with an increased viscosity that is produced by the large amounts of neutrophil-derived DNA released from dead neutrophils.

 - Thoracotomy in severe cases of empyema